Grampian Television: From Grampian to STV North

-In March 2006, the owners of Grampian Television, then known as SMG plc (now STV Group plc) announced that the Grampian TV brand would be retired and renamed, along with Scottish Television, as simply 'STV', with a new logo comprising a large, stylised letter 'S'.
+In March 2006, the owners of Grampian Television, then known as SMG plc (now STV Group plc) announced that the Grampian TV brand would be retired and renamed, along with Scottish Television, as simply 'STV', with a new logo comprising a large, stylized letter 'S'.
+Anne Scott made the final announcement for Grampian.

-The two regional news programmes in the Northern and Central Scotland regions (previously known as North Tonight and Scotland Today respectively) were still broadcast in their respective regions after the "stv" rebranding, which occurred at 9:25 am on Tuesday 30 May 2006.
+The two regional news programmes in the Northern and Central Scotland regions (previously known as North Tonight and Scotland Today respectively) were still broadcast in their respective regions after the "STV" rebranding, which occurred at 9:25 am on Tuesday 30 May 2006.
 Both North Tonight and Scotland Today were rebranded as STV News at Six on Monday, 23 March 2009 but continue to air as separate programmes.

-The decision to rebrand Grampian was met with much criticism from across the former Grampian region - the move was viewed by many as similar to the ITV plc-owned licences in England, Wales and Southern Scotland where all of the regions are branded as ITV1.
+The decision to rebrand Grampian was met with much criticism from across the former Grampian region - the move was viewed by many as similar to the ITV plc-owned licenses in England, Wales and Southern Scotland where all of the regions are branded as ITV1.
 The objections are largely due to the fact that the largely rural Scottish culture in the North is very different from the more industrial Central Scotland area.

-The news service and advertising remains regionalised as before with the Tayside and North East Fife area receiving its own opt-out service, featuring a dedicated news bulletin within STV News at Six on weekdays and separate local advertising.
+The news service and advertising remains regionalized as before with the Tayside and North East Fife area receiving its own opt-out service, featuring a dedicated news bulletin within STV News at Six on weekdays and separate local advertising.
 Up until September 2011, both areas also received their own version of the overnight strand, The Nightshift.

+On 25 September 2025, STV announced it would seek permission from OFCOM to end its regional news service for northern Scotland.
+Subject to regulatory approval, separate news programmes for the North would be replaced with a pan-regional programme covering both STV licence areas from Glasgow, with the Aberdeen studios closing.
+According to chief executive Rufus Radcliffe, the company is also seeking to end its sub-regional opt out for Tayside, which is currently pre-recorded from Aberdeen.